damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>Angular 2 component files</strong>

-The angualr 2 components are slightly different to the standard example components.
+The Angular 2 components are slightly different to the standard example components.
 The templates and the styles use require, which added the html or the css, scss to the file directly using webpack, or as an external link depending on the webpack config.

 ```javascript
 import { Observable } from 'rxjs/Observable';